Tyrn/wei/the-insider-en.typ

      "Aren't there any communication devices in the castle?"

      "Oh," the  servant  said,  "what communication are you  talking about?!
-Look  - even  the cloth is homespun.
+Look---even  the cloth is homespun.
 She would burn anything else."
 And  he pointed at  his dress.
-Bemish felt  his sleeve -  it  really was  burlap.
-He hadn't understood that at first and thought in surprise that the servant had a very luxurious jacket - thick knotted cloth like this was fashionable this year.
+Bemish felt  his sleeve---it  really was  burlap.
+He hadn't understood that at first and thought in surprise that the servant had a very luxurious jacket---thick knotted cloth like this was fashionable this year.

      Bemish  didn't sleep at night and tossed;  old pines  squeaked behind a